 Wrong When He Denies Virtual Photon Experiments

-So, the Angry Photographer is committing a logical fallacy when he says that virtual photons aren’t the input or output of any experiment.
+So, the Angry Photographer is dead wrong when he says that virtual photons aren’t the input or output of any experiment.
 Their existence is a proven scientific fact.

 The Theoria Apophasis host persists in devoting enormous energy to ridiculing virtual photons for two reasons.
 First, he can’t explain the results of these experiments any other way.

-Second, the existence of virtual photons, and other virtual particles, proves the theory of subatomic particles, which Kentucky Ken views as a vast conspiracy.
+Second, the existence of virtual photons, and other virtual particles, proves the scientific model of subatomic particles, which Kentucky Ken views as a vast conspiracy.
 Strange as it may seem, he vehemently denies proven scientific facts most of us learned in high school about electrons, photons and neutrons.

 Subscribes to Pseudoscience by Discredited Theorists